This Affiliate Services Agreement (“Agreement”) is entered into between:

 - The Affiliate will act with all due care, attention and in accordance with industry standards in the provision of the Services.

-- The Affiliate will provide the Services in accordance with the IO, under the terms of this Agreement and in line with any additional instructions received from the Company.
+- The Affiliate will provide the Services in accordance with the CB, under the terms of this Agreement and in line with any additional instructions received from the Company.

 - The Affiliate shall at all times ensure that the Company is provided with up to date and accurate information regarding the Services that the Affiliate shall provide including such detail regarding the Services as the Company may require.